2006 US Open – Mixed doubles

 Martina Navratilova and Bob Bryan defeated Květa Peschke and Martin Damm in the final, 6–2, 6–3 to win the mixed doubles tennis title at the 2006 US Open.
-It was Navratilova's 59th and final major title, 32 years after her first (at the 1974 French Open).
+It was Navratilova's 59th and final major title, 32 years after her first (at the 1974 French Open), and marked her final professional appearance.

-Daniela Hantuchová and Mahesh Bhupathi were the defending champions, but neither participated in the Mixed Doubles tournament.
+Daniela Hantuchová and Mahesh Bhupathi were the reigning champions, but neither participated in the mixed doubles tournament this year.